ghacks Technology News

 Editing the Windows System Path Variables

-If you ever did try to change the Windows system path variables then you might have cursed Microsoft for creating such a tiny form to edit those variables.
-The system path is being used by Windows to find executables and dependencies in Windows which will be used to find an application if you use the run box in Windows for instance.
+The system path is being used by Windows and applications to find executable and dependencies in Windows.
+This is for instance used to find an application if you use the run box in Windows for instance.
 A system wide path and a user defined path exists with the system wide path having priority over the user defined one.

 The order of the entries is important as well since the first hit will be selected by Windows.
 Now if you take a look at your system paths you notice that the Windows form is completely useless.
 You can access those variables by accessing the System Properties in the Control Panel, clicking on the Advanced tab there and then on the Environment Variables button.
 If you highlight the path variable and click on Edit you know what I mean.